How to Sign an Electronic Labor Contract in China: Your Step-by-Step Guide

 Finally, once everything is signed and verified, the final version of the electronic contract should be securely backed up in the employer’s system, or on the third-party storage system.

-Under Clause 3, Article 4 of the “Regulations on the Online Formation Process of Electronic Contracts (Draft for Soliciting Comments),” if the electronic contracts are signed through the employer’s own system, then this contract shall storage at the third party’s storage system.
+Under Clause 3, Article 4 of the “Regulations on the Online Formation Process of Electronic Contracts (Draft for Soliciting Comments),” if the electronic contracts are signed through the employer’s own system, then this contract shall be stored on the third party’s storage system.

 Wang explains that in this way, both parties are able to check the signed contract at any time during the contract term – via online or offline methods.
 The full content of the electronic contract should be backed up, including the contract terms, signing time, subject information of both parties, signature information, and any modifications made to the contract content.
 The storage period of the electronic contract shall not be later than five years from the date of conclusion of the contract.

-For further advice on how to prepare an electronic labor contract in accordance with Chinese laws, please feel free to contact us at firstname.lastname@example.org.
+For further advice on how to prepare an electronic labor contract in accordance with Chinese laws, please feel free to contact our business advisory professionals at firstname.lastname@example.org.

 China Briefing is written and produced by Dezan Shira & Associates.
 The practice assists foreign investors into China and has done so since 1992 through offices in Beijing, Tianjin, Dalian, Qingdao, Shanghai, Hangzhou, Ningbo, Suzhou, Guangzhou, Dongguan, Zhongshan, Shenzhen, and Hong Kong.
 Please contact the firm for assistance in China at email@example.com.